-Professor Baradaran's research focuses on criminal law, criminal procedure, international law and international criminal law.
-She has worked with economists and political scientists to do empirical work, including the largest international randomized controlled trial and the largest national experiment with prosecutors.
+Professor Baughman's research focuses on bail, prosecutors, police, race, drugs, prediction and violent crime.
+She has worked with empiricists on the largest international randomized controlled trial and the largest national experiment with prosecutors.
 Her work has been published in top law reviews including the University of Pennsylvania Law Review, Texas Law Review, Georgetown Law Review, Minnesota Law Review, USC, and Notre Dame.

 - J.D., Law, summa cum laude, Brigham Young University Law School